Undergraduate degrees: BA or BS

 For Kandis Jordan, history is more than an academic discipline; it is the lens through which she views and experiences her world.
 After developing an interest in Balkan history and culture, Jordan quickly realized she wanted to study multiple facets of history.
 With support from her instructors, she finished an honors thesis by the end of her sophomore year and organized and executed a historical display of the basket technologies, such as eel traps, used by Native American communities in southwestern Oregon.

-When she isn’t curled up with a book in the Architecture and Allied Arts Library, Jordan enjoys reading historical comics and devising her next project.
+When she isn’t curled up with a book in the Design Library, Jordan enjoys reading historical comics and devising her next project.
 Inspired by her studies in history, she plans to study humanities abroad in Greece.

 Since he was a child, Eli Paris enjoyed looking at maps in his children’s atlas and reading about the history of the world.
 After taking an inspiring and thought-provoking course about the history of war, he knew the UO was the right place to be.
 With support from faculty such as Lindsay Braun and Alex Dracobly, Paris wrote extensive research papers, earned a scholarship, and studied abroad in Spain.